NREL/bifacial_radiance/docs/sphinx/source/contributing.rst

 We typically use GitHub's
-"`squash and merge` <https://help.github.com/articles/about-pull-request-merges/#squash-and-merge-your-pull-request-commits>_" feature to merge your pull request into pvlib.
+"`squash and merge` <https://help.github.com/articles/about-pull-request-merges/#squash-and-merge-your-pull-request-commits>_" feature to merge your pull request into bifacial_radiance.
 GitHub will condense the commit history of your branch into a single commit when merging into bifacial_radiance/master (the commit history on your branch remains unchanged).
 Therefore, you are free to make commits that are as big or